hwkd/docker-secret/README.md

 import { join } from "path";
 import { getSecrets } from "docker-secret";

-// Define where to load secrets from via environment variable. const secrets = getSecrets(process.env.SECRET_DIR);
+const secrets = getSecrets(process.env.SECRET_DIR);

 // Also supports typings